-WINTER DEER VALLEY WEDDING PUBLISHED IN MARTHA STEWART WEDDING MAGAZINE
+WINTER DEER VALLEY WEDDING PUBLISHED IN MARTHA STEWART WEDDINGS MAGAZINE

 It was an absolute honor to have my work published in the June 2015 issue of Martha Stewart Weddings Magazine.
 Genevieve & Eric's wedding took place at Empire Lodge Deer Valley.
 It was a very special celebration.
 It was a pleasure to have been there to capture it.